 # Do something with event_data

 You should return a response code in the 2XX range if you successfully handled the webhook event.
-If you return anything else the webhook request will be retried by Stitchex for up to 48 hours, after which it will be discarded.
+If you return anything else the webhook request will be retried by Uphance for up to 48 hours, after which it will be discarded.

 You may want to obfuscate your webhook URL and consider it secret.
 All webhook URLs must be HTTPS URLs and should not be accessible via HTTP.

 You should avoid running potentially complex or long-running tasks in your webhook action handler.
-Long running tasks are likely to timeout the webhook request and cause Stitchex to assume failure and resend the webhook.
+Long running tasks are likely to timeout the webhook request and cause Uphance to assume failure and resend the webhook.
 If you need to perform a complex operation consider immediately returning a 2XX response code and performing your task asynchronously.

 Occasionally the same event may be posted to your webhook handler more than once.
 This may happen if network connectivity is disrupted or for other reasons.
 You should therefore make sure that your webhook event handling code idempotent (possible by ignoring duplicate events and returning a 2XX response code).